jckmrrssy/Drink-Order/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-It will also give an overview of some of the app's functionality.
+They will also give an overview of some of the app's functionality.

 ### Prerequisites